 If iron deficiency anemia is untreated, prolonged and severe, consequences can be harsh.
 It can cause various complication in pregnancy or preterm delivery.

 It is important for you to intake foods that are rich in iron.
-Now the question arises how to treat naturally iron deficiency during pregnancy.
+Now the question arises from bandoeng how to treat naturally iron deficiency during pregnancy.
 Lets start:

 Various Symptoms Of Iron Deficiency Anemia are: